 Using the headset on other platforms was similarly consistent.
 It worked great playing games like Dauntless on Playstation 4 and connected without issue.
 Once I found a different splitter, PC gaming was completely serviceable as well.
 Talking on Discord using this method was similarly fine, though a little quiet.

 The Astro A10 headset offers audio reproduction that’s a little all over the place, but not necessarily in a bad way.
-While there are a few dips here and there, the headset outputs fairly accurate bass sounds, and actually boosts mids.
-However, the dip in the highs a little concerning.
+While there are a few dips here and there, the headset outputs fairly accurate bass and high sounds, and actually boosts mids.

 In music, the increased mids means sibilant and fricative vocal sounds will likely come through very loudly, while sounds in the high range, like some string instruments and cymbals, may not sound as distinct.

 You'll hear every sound around you when wearing the Astro A10 headset.

 In Nerv, by Brian Altano there’s a persistent mid range whirr that punctuates the songs.
 Where normally it sits kind of in the background, filling in the gaps between the instruments, on the Astro A10 it totally takes over the song, drowning out most of the cymbals and horn sounds.

 For gaming, this kind of audio balance isn’t bad at all.
 If voice chat is something you intend to suffer through on Switch, you shouldn’t have much issue hearing what your friends have to say (though admittedly the quality of their mic has a lot to do with that too).
 Unlike most gaming headsets, this doesn’t over-emphasize bass range sounds, so the deep rumblings of explosions won’t come across louder than they should and drown out any more sound than appropriate.